B2Space/B2Space.github.io/Mechatronics.md

 ---

 The next step up from the simple ball bouncing was the collision of two objects with differing masses.
 I had to use the conservation of momentum equations to ensure that this simulation stayed as close to 1D physics as possible as they are only experiencing co-linear collision.
 I also experimented with energy loss during the collision so it wasn't perfectly elastic, resulting in the balls losing velocity everytime they hit the wall or each other.
+The proof and formula for elastic collisions was studied and applied from [this](https://courses.lumenlearning.com/boundless-physics/chapter/collisions/) website.

 The code for this project can be located here: [Linear Collision](./Code/Processing/LinearCollision.pde)